 Bernal’s recent publications include two edited anthologies, Theorizing NGOs: States, Feminisms, and Neoliberalism (2014) co-edited with Inderpal Grewal, and Contemporary Cultures, Global Connections: Anthropology for the 21st Century (2012), a collection designed for teaching anthropology.
 Theorizing NGOs examines how the rise of nongovernmental organizations (NGOs) has transformed the conditions of women's lives and of feminist organizing.
 Bernal and Grewal argue that “the NGO form” is itself inherently gendered and contributes to the production of women as subjects.
 The Introduction to Theorizing NGOs is available on the following link: http://www.scribd.com/doc/201954254/Theorizing-NGOs-edited-by-Victoria-Bernal-Inderpal-Grewal Bernal’s first book Cultivating Workers: Peasants and Capitalism in a Sudanese Village (1991) is an ethnography that analyzes the complex interplay of development policies, labor migration, and peasant economic strategies.

 Bernal has been the recipient of a number of prestigious grants and fellowships from Wenner-Gren, Fulbright, the Rockefeller Foundation, and the American Philosophical Society among others.
 Her service on editorial boards includes American Ethnologist, PoLAR, and the International and Area Studies division of University of California Press.
-She has served on boards of directors of the African Studies Association and the Association of Political Legal Anthropology and the Sudan Studies Association .
+She has served on boards of directors of the African Studies Association, the Association of Political Legal Anthropology and the Sudan Studies Association .